micag2025/Agentic_AI_Developer_Certification-Project_1/README.md

 ## TL;DR:
-_Provide a concise summary of your project, focusing on its key contributions, methodology, and impact.
-Keep it brief but informative, as this is often the first thing readers will see to gauge the relevance of your work.
-Place this at the beginning of your publication to provide a quick overview._

 This study presents a structured approach using LangChain to develop an AI-powered Ready Tensor Publication Explorer.
 This system is designed to process user inputs, execute predefined actions, and provide context-aware, informed responses.
 This study explores the use of a Retrieval-Augmented Generation (RAG) Agent, which combines retrieval and generation functions within a unified framework to improve response accuracy and relevance.
 This study investigates how to build a simple RAG-powered assistant, the Ready Tensor Publication Explorer, that answers questions based on a custom document set.
 Build a conversational assistant that helps users explore the contents of Ready Tensor publications by asking natural language questions.